rust-lang/rust/book/src/development/adding_lints.md

 * For all the other cases, they should be in different categories with different levels of allowance.
 For example, `implicit_return` (restriction, allow) and `needless_return` (style, warn).

+For lints that are in different categories, it is also recommended that at least one of them should be in the `restriction` category.
+The reason for this is that the `restriction` group is the only group where we don't recommend to enable the entire set, but cherry pick lints out of.

 ## PR Checklist

 Before submitting your PR make sure you followed all the basic requirements: